The Mathematics Behind Valomapped

 BO3 Selection Process

-5. Team A bans worst remaining map (min probability)
+5. Team A bans its lowest-probability remaining map

-6. Team B bans worst remaining map (min probability)
+6. Team B bans its lowest-probability remaining map

 7. Remaining map becomes deciderBO5 Selection Process

-5. Team A picks best remaining map (max probability)
+5. Team A picks its highest-probability remaining map

-6. Team B picks best remaining map (max probability)
+6. Team B picks its highest-probability remaining map

 7. Remaining map becomes decider

-This algorithm assumes a perfectly zero-sum game.
-For any given map, Team A's win probability is exactly (1 - Team B's win probability).
-This creates a critical property: your worst map is always your opponent's best map, and vice versa.
+This algorithm uses a strict zero-sum abstraction.
+For any given map, Team A's modeled win probability is exactly (1 - Team B's modeled win probability).
+Within that abstraction, one team's lowest-probability map is the opponent's highest-probability map, and vice versa.

-A potential future addition would be to model each team's actual historical map choice patterns and provide an option to use predicted map selection based on past behavior, rather than assuming optimal selection.
+A potential future addition would be to model each team's actual historical map choice patterns and provide an option to use predicted map selection based on past behavior, rather than assuming both teams follow the same greedy recommendation.

-With a model for each team's actual historical map choice patterns, we could create a predicted map pool for a given matchup for a user to view.
-We could also create an optimal map selection algorithm for a given team to exploit predicted suboptimal map selection by the opponent.
+With a model for each team's historical choice patterns, we could create a predicted map pool for a matchup and a policy-aware recommendation that responds to likely opponent choices.

 Large-scale statistical modeling of tournament outcomes using probabilistic match simulation.